johngage/h1/_build/intro.md

   title: 'Intro'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---
+## Survey of international and US technology for household-level wastewater processing

-## Plans for August 2019
+Published as JupyterBook on Monday, August 19, 2019

-Fix jupyter-book by adding:
-- new _config.yml url to _site;
-- touch .nojekyll
-- change docker to build